WE NURTURE YOUNG LIVES.

 DELIVERING

-We deliver comprehensive behaviour programmes to help reframe the challenging behaviour of a child or young person and develop flexible, tailored solutions that lead to positive change.
+We deliver comprehensive support plans and strategies to help reframe the behaviours of concern displayed by a child or young person and develop flexible, tailored solutions that lead to positive change.

-This may involve us providing direct behaviour therapy, teaching a child or young person new skills so they can better manage their behaviour, or training their network to provide support in a different way.
+This may involve us providing skills teaching, facilitating ecological changes, and training their network to provide person-centred support in a different way.

 STAGE 5